iclc/iclc2025-catalogue/data/performance/93_afrontaciones-f-copings-narrativas-de-la-memoria-y-la-violencia.md

 and storytelling.
 The collision of physical and virtual realms within this setup creates a space where narratives resonate.

+Many thanks to Luis Navarro Del Angel for live translation during the performance.

 # $ABSTRACT